sjw787/env-grid-site/README.md

 ## Progress

-Please take a look at the "Projects" tab for this repo to see which features are coming soon!
+Please take a look at the "Projects" tab for this repo to see which features, fixes and improvements are coming soon!